BlackWolfed/RedTeamRecon/README.md

 $ sslscan  gitlab.com:80:443 > /root/Desktop/sslscan.txt
 ```

-## 4. Check open/closed/filtered ports & DNS record & OS version by :
+## 4. Check open/closed/filtered ports & DNS record & OS version by
 ### nmap
-If you don't know about nmap close this methodology and go to your bed
+If you don't know about Nmap close this methodology and go to your bed
 ```
 $ nmap -sC -sV -p- -A -oN /root/Desktop/nmap gitlab.com